RafaMMas/IberianFishHSMs/README.md

 expert knowledge, which was gathered through online forms.
 Functions for evaluating habitat suitability from hydraulic simulations and for plotting the modelled suitability are also included.
 An thorough example of the capabilitites of the packages appears below.
+The package includes 797 habitat suitability models for 43 species and up to 4 size classes (Large, Medium, Small, Very small) and spawning (for **Salmo trutta** and **Salmo salar**).

 ## Authors